 Students will analyze the current and emerging technologies, while designing and creating multimedia projects.
 Students will develop proficiency in the use of text, graphics, animation, audio, and video.
-Students will utilize these skills to produce a variety of projects and presentations using Adobe Creative Cloud applications including Photoshop, InDesign, Flash, Premiere, and Illustrator.
+Students will utilize these skills to produce a variety of projects and presentations using Web Tools and Adobe Creative Cloud applications.
 The knowledge and skills acquired and practiced will enable students to successfully perform and interact in a technology-driven society.